hostedposted/pokedex.website/README.md

 It depends on computer.
 It is normally del.

-Then choose the first two options then press Clear Data.
+Then choose the second option then press Clear Data.
 This will remove cookies, history and cache making it get the newest update of the site.

  # Thanks